Murray Finch-Hatton, 12th Earl of Winchilsea

 Murray Edward Gordon Finch-Hatton, 12th Earl of Winchilsea and 7th Earl of Nottingham (28 March 1851 – 7 September 1898), styled the Hon.
 Murray Finch-Hatton until 1887, was a British Conservative politician and agriculturalist.
 His country residence was at Haverholme Priory, Lincolnshire.

 Early life

-Winchilsea and Nottingham was the second son of George Finch-Hatton, 10th Earl of Winchilsea and 5th Earl of Nottingham and eldest son by his third wife Fanny Margaretta, daughter of Edward Royd Rice.
-The tenth earl was famous for his 1829 duel with the Duke of Wellington.
+Winchilsea was the second son of George Finch-Hatton, 10th Earl of Winchilsea and 5th Earl of Nottingham and eldest son by his third wife Fanny Margaretta Rice, daughter of Edward Royd Rice and Elizabeth Austen, who herself was daughter of Edward Austen Knight, brother of Jane Austen.

+Murray's paternal grandmother was Lady Elizabeth Murray.
+When his father the 10th Earl died, he left Haverholme Priory estate to his second son.
+The inherited estate generated close to £7,000 a year.

 Career

 Politician

 He unsuccessfully contested Newark in 1880 but entered Parliament for Lincolnshire South in an 1884 by-election, a seat he held until the following year when the constituency was abolished.
 He then represented Spalding from 1885 until 1887 when he succeeded his half-brother in the two earldoms and entered the House of Lords.
 His succession led to a network of legal difficulties engaging at different times, it is stated, no fewer than 22 different firms of lawyers.
 In 1884 Finch-Hatton, with 135 other members of Parliament, voted that a clause of the Representation of the People Act 1884 enfranchising women be read a second time.